 The University of Florida Research Foundation, or UFRF, named 32 faculty members as UFRF professors for 2019-2022, among them is Rhonda Cooper-DeHoff, Pharm.D., M.S., an associate professor of pharmacotherapy and translational research.
 Cooper-DeHoff also has a joint appointment in the College of Medicine’s division of cardiovascular medicine.
 The UFRF recognition goes to faculty who have a distinguished current record of research and a strong research agenda that is likely to lead to continued distinction in their fields.

-Cooper-DeHoff, who is also the director of the Precision Medicine Program – Gainesville campus, director of the Graduate Program in Precision Medicine and associate director of the Center for Pharmacogenomics and Precision Medicine, will receive a three-year, $5,000 annual salary supplement and a one-time $3,000 grant to assist her research projects.
+Cooper-DeHoff, who is also the associate director of the Center for Pharmacogenomics and Precision Medicine, will receive a three-year, $5,000 annual salary supplement and a one-time $3,000 grant to assist her research projects.

 Cooper-Dehoff has an active, externally funded research program, and her work is currently supported by the Patient-Centered Outcomes Research Institute, or PCORI, the National Human Genome Research Institute/NIH and the Department of Defense.
 She has authored, or co-authored, 174 peer-reviewed research publications, with 76 publications in the last five years.